Small. Fast. Reliable.

 - This option specifies a static memory buffer that SQLite can use for

-size of each scratch buffer (sz), and the number of buffers (N).
+and the maximum number of scratch allocations (N).
 The sz

 argument must be a multiple of 16.
-The first

-argument should point to an allocation of at least (sz+4)*N bytes of memory.
+of at least sz*N bytes of memory.

-sqlite3_malloc() to obtain the memory it needs.
+sqlite3_malloc() will be used to obtain the memory needed.

 - SQLITE_CONFIG_PAGECACHE